inglada/iota2/doc/source/iota2_samples_management.rst

 runs
 ----

-The parameter run ``do not influence the sampling strategy``.
-However, sampling will be repeated in order to reduce bias during selection.
-When it is superior to 1, several runs with different random training/validation split are done, and the reported classification accuracy is averaged over the different runs.
-Once iota²'s runs are done, a report file called ``RESULTS.txt`` is generated in the ``/final`` directory and contains the mean of confusion matrix, and the mean of derivated coefficients : Kappa, Overall-Accuracy, user/producer accuracy.
-These coefficients allow users to establish the classifications quality.
-If the ``runs`` parameter ``is superior to 1``,  coefficients are framed by a 95% (`t-test <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.t.html>`_)'s confidence interval measuring the mean's variability.
+This parameters is used to reduce the bias in the estimation of classification accuracy index (OA, Kappa etc...) reported in "RESULTS.txt" (cf. lien "Let's have a look at iota2's outputs").
+When it is superior to 1, several runs with random training/validation samples splits are done, and the reported classification accuracies are averaged over the different runs.
+95% confidence intervals for estimation of mean OA, Kappa, F-Score, precision and recall are also reported (they are computed with `t-test <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.t.html>`_).

 .. _cloud_threshold: